nitrictech/docs/docs/comparison/aws-sam.md

             QueueName: !GetAtt MyQueue.QueueName
 ```

 On the other hand, Nitric handles the implementation of least-privilege policies for you.
-All thats needed is to specify how you want to use a resource, and the function will be assigned the relevant policy.
+All that is needed is to specify how you want to use a resource, and the function will be assigned the relevant policy.

 ```typescript
 const newQueue = queue('tester').for('receiving', 'sending');